trifectatechfoundation/trifectatech-website/content/initiatives/automated-demand-response.md

 To enable global collaboration and ensure neutral governance, in October 2024 the project became part of the [Linux Energy Foundation OpenLEADR](https://lfenergy.org/projects/openleadr/) project, that was already hosting an OpenADR 2.0b implementation written in Python.

-The reponsitory for the OpenADR 3.0 Rust implementation is called [openleadr-rs](https://github.com/OpenLEADR/openleadr-rs).
+The repository for the OpenADR 3.0 Rust implementation is called [openleadr-rs](https://github.com/OpenLEADR/openleadr-rs).

 ### Current Status